AndrewJakubowicz/explainmypet.com/content/posts/what-am-i-vaccinating-my-dog-against.md

 ---
-title: What am I vaccinating my dog against?
+title: What are you vaccinating your dog against?
 date: 2018-02-18T04:04:25.255Z
 ---
 Vaccinations can be overwhleming, there a lot of them, and you need to decide which non-core vaccines you want.
 What exactly are the diseases you're vaccinating your pooch against, and how do you decide which of the optional ones fit your dog's lifestyle?